2008 American League Championship Series: Tampa Bay Rays

+Boston Red Sox

 Finishing 2nd in the American League East was the defending champions Boston Red Sox.
 After being a season-long running distraction in the clubhouse, GM Theo Epstein traded superstar Manny Ramirez to the Dodgers in a blockbuster three-way deal.
-In the deal, the Red Sox acquired outfielder Jason Bay and minor league infielder Josh Wilson, and the Pittsburgh Pirates got infielder Andy LaRoche and pitching prospect Bryan Morris from the Dodgers and outfielder Brandon Moss and pitcher Craig Hansen from the Red Sox.
-The acquisition of Jason Bay proved to be a wake-up call for the defending champs, as they compelled a 34-19 record after the trade and qualified for the postseason as a wild card.
+In the deal, the Red Sox acquired outfielder Jason Bay and minor league infielder Josh Wilson, while the Pittsburgh Pirates received infielder Andy LaRoche and pitching prospect Bryan Morris from the Dodgers and outfielder Brandon Moss and pitcher Craig Hansen from the Red Sox.
+The acquisition of Jason Bay proved to be a wake-up call for the defending champs, as they finished with a 34-19 record after the trade and qualified for the postseason as a wild card.
 In the ALDS, they upset the Angels in four games.